What is the glass test?

 When babies are born, they often have really clear skin.
 They may have some vernix on – this is the stuff that looks a bit like lard & if they’re born early, they may well have quite a lot.
 This is really good for their skin – just let them absorb it.
 But after that their skin’s often really beautiful for…a few days!
 Let’s take a look at some common baby rashes!

-Maybe even a few weeks but then you’ll often find they go quite spotty, quite flaky, kind of blemished skin.
-And newborn photographers openly admit to using Photoshop to hide these.
+You’ll often find babies go quite spotty, flaky, and have blemished skin.
+Newborn photographers openly admit to using Photoshop to hide these.
 You’ll see this lovely image supplied by ‘Little Poppitt Photography‘, a fantastic newborn photographer & you can see how they’ve actually edited out those blemishes.
 So if you’ve got a newborn photo shoot booked, don’t panic!
 They will work their magic!

 When to Get Medical Help